Kings Kaleidoscope: Background

-On August 17, 2017, the band released a mixtape, The Beauty Between, that includes several collaborations with hip-hop artists and producers, including Propaganda, Andy Mineo, Beautiful Eulogy, Derek Minor, Beleaf and DSTL.
-Their third studio album, Zeal, was released on April 5, 2019.
+On August 17, 2017, the band released a mixtape, The Beauty Between, that includes several collaborations with hip-hop artists and producers, including Propaganda, Andy Mineo, Beautiful Eulogy, Derek Minor, and Beleaf, and including Daniel Steele (as DSTL) and John McNeill (credited as 42* North) on record for the first time.

+Their third studio album, Zeal, was released on April 5, 2019, followed by an international tour with their new lineup.